Setup Guide & Installation

 3. Modem/Router Configuration

-- Open a web browser and enter the modem/router’s setup address (commonly 192.168.1.1 or 192.168.0.1).
+- Open a browser and visit the modem setup address, commonly 192.168.1.1 or 192.168.0.1.

 - Select VDSL2 as the connection type.

-- Ensure NAT and DHCP Server are enabled (for home networks).
+- Ensure NAT and DHCP Server are enabled for home networks.

-- The modem will restart or reconnect.
+- Save and apply the settings.
+The modem may restart or reconnect.

 4. Verification

-- The DSL/Link light should be steady (not flashing).
+- The DSL/Link light should be steady, not flashing.

 5. Troubleshooting